Architecture

 How Bolt and Aeira fit together inside your perimeter.

 The customer perimeter contains every part of the runtime that touches data.
 Identity flows in from your existing IdP.
 Bolt is the agent runtime; Aeira is the data plane.
 Tools attach via open MCP.
 Only the LLM endpoint sits outside, and which mode it runs in is your choice.
+Device-posture conditioning from your existing EDR (Falcon / Defender / Cortex) joins the perimeter in the next release without breaking it.

-Bolt — Enterprise Agent Platform
+Bolt: Enterprise Agent Platform

 An agent runtime built for durability and trust.